 Does the complainant participate if there is a hearing?

-This depends on the nature of the complaint and the social worker's response to the complaint.
+This depends on the nature of the complaint and the social worker or social work technician's response to the complaint.
 A complainant may be subpoenaed to attend and present evidence at the hearing.

 Is there an option other than a hearing?